GenericMappingTools/gmt/doc/rst/source/gmtvector.rst

     gmt vector -A-30/60 -Tp105 -fg > pole.txt

-To translate tall locations in the geographic file points.txt by 65 km to the NE, try::
+To translate all locations in the geographic file points.txt by 65 km to the NE, try::

     gmt vector points -Tt45/65k -fg > shifted.txt